 The following years had Lanelle releasing singles–constantly experimenting with different sounds and moods, looking to bring people together.
 “The country is so segregated right now and I’ve always wanted to use music to connect diverse groups,” Lanelle says.
 The world, too, has taken notice over the years with Aria collaborating with artists like Zimmer, American Matthew, and others.
 Between her receiving coverage on PopDust, Voyage ATL, KCRW, KSYM 90.1 FM, Lefutrewave (among other prominent outlets) and over 275K solo streams (with 2 million additional streams on her collabs) Aria Lanelle is becoming an undeniable household name.

-2022 will see the release of Aria Lanelle’s third project and the release of a brand new single "Last Lovers" which features Durand Bernarr.
+2023 will see the release of Aria Lanelle’s third project after 2022's buzzy new single "Last Lovers" which features Durand Bernarr.
 “This project is about the internal dialogue that happens when you allow yourself to really fall in love for the first time as an adult,” the musical dynamo explains.
 Lanelle boasts newer lyrical comfort, better production skills, and improved vocal technique showcased in a more R&B driven direction.
 Now’s the time to catch up on Aria’s already extensive catalog and prepare for more coming soon.

 - Michael Stover